-Ifosfamide, methotrexate, cytarabine, vincristine and etoposide are cytostatic drugs, dexamethasone and prednisolone sodium succinate are cortisone preparations that enhance their effect.
+Methotrexate, cytarabine, vindesine and etoposide are cytostatics, dexamethasone and prednisolone sodium succinate are cortisone preparations that enhance their effect.
 Rituximab is an antibody that inhibits the growth of cancer cells.
-Mesna provides protection for the urinary tract.
-Calcium folinate is a folic acid, which reduces the risk of side effects from methotrexate.
 It also contains filgrastim, which stimulates the bone marrow to produce white blood cells and strengthens your immune system.

 Each course is 14 days.
 On days 1-5, you will be given an IV.
-Methotrexate, cytarabine and prednisolone sodium succinate are given via an injection into the spinal canal on days 1 and 5.
+Methotrexate, cytarabine and prednisolone sodium succinate are given via an injection into the spinal canal on day 5.
 Dexamethasone is taken as tablets on days 1-5.

-Filgrastim is administered via a syringe for 9 days, starting on day 6.
+Filgrastim is given by syringe for 9 days starting on day 6.
 You can take the shots yourself.
 Alternatively, a special form of filgrastim is used, which is then given at only one time.